Quantum coherent feedback control of an N-level atom with multiple excitations: Coherent feedback control of an -level atom with one waveguide

-The evolution of quantum state amplitudes can be derived by substituting Eq.~(\ref{con:state}) into the Schr\"{o}dinger equation (\ref{con:SchodingerEQ}), then compare the coefficients of each basis state $|N-1-j,m,j-m\rangle$ on both sides, and we can yield the following set of equations for the amplitudes.
-For examples, the operator $\sigma_n^- a^{\dag} $ in the interaction Hamiltonian \eqref{con:Ham} acting on the state $|n,m,j-m\rangle$ creates the state $|n-1,m+1,j-m\rangle$, the operator $a^{\dag}d_k$ applied upon the state $|n,m,j-m\rangle $ creates the state $|n,m+1,j-m-1\rangle$, and similar for other conjugate components in Eq.~(\ref{con:state}).
+The evolution of quantum state amplitudes can be derived by substituting Eq.~(\ref{con:state}) into the Schr\"{o}dinger equation (\ref{con:SchodingerEQ}).
+By comparing the coefficients of each basis state $|N-1-j,m,j-m\rangle$ on both sides, we can yield the following set of equations for the amplitudes.
+For examples, the operator $\sigma_n^- a^{\dag} $ in the interaction Hamiltonian \eqref{con:Ham} acting on the state $|n,m,j-m\rangle$ creates the state $|n-1,m+1,j-m\rangle$, the operator $a^{\dag}d_k$ applied upon the state $|n,m,j-m\rangle $ creates the state $|n,m+1,j-m-1\rangle$, and similarly for other conjugate components in Eq.~(\ref{con:state}).
 In summary, we have the ordinary differential equations (ODEs) for the amplitudes as \begin{footnotesize}

 \end{footnotesize}